kingsdigitallab/alice-thornton/frontend/posts/blog/2025-02-24-BiblicalBlog.md

 ![Image of the cover of *Her Own Life*.]({{"/assets/img/posts/her_own_life_cover.jpg"|url}} "Cover Page of *Her Own Life*"){.media-right}

-There, on her deathbed, Thornton observes that her mother:
+For, on her deathbed, Thornton observes that her mother:

 >was an example and pattern of piety, faith and patience in her greatest torment, still with godly instructions, gentle rebukes for sin, a continual praying of psalms suitable for her condition, speaking to God in his own phrase and word, saying that we could not speak to him from ourselves in such acceptable a manner as by that which was dictated by his own most Holy Spirit.[^3]